ModelMaestro-743/ModelMaestro-743/README.md

 - 👋 Hi, I’m @ModelMaestro-743
 - 👀 I’m interested in Machine Learning and its applications in various domains.
-- 🌱 I’m currently learning Feature Engineering and Machine Learning algorithms along with developing projects.
+- 🌱 I’m currently learning Feature Engineering and Machine Learning algorithms alongside developing projects.
 - 💞️ I’m looking to collaborate on projects.